 I am originally from Montana.
 I went to high school in the little town of Plains and later to an electronics school in Missoula, which eventually lead to a career in the telecom industry for about 23 years.
 First with Mountain Bell where I did everything from Operator Services to Central Office Installation to Outside Plant.
 From there I went to Northern Telecom, better known as Nortel, where I did Central Office Installation, Engineering, Grounding, Fiber Optics, and finally Sales Engineer.
 The telecom industry had a bit of a melt-down after the events of 9/11 and I found myself looking for work.
 I tried a couple of customer service jobs and ran my own retail business for 5 years.
 During that time I picked up the part time gig with Bristol Brewing and I guess it sort of stuck, for a while anyway.

 100 Bottles of Beer

-I began writing my Home Brew Blog, 100 Bottles of Beer, about 6 years ago.
+I began writing my Home Brew Blog, 100 Bottles of Beer, about 9 years ago.
 It was hosted on Associated Content and then moved to Yahoo Voices.
 Both of those venues have shut down and I have now moved to WordPress.
-I have not written a new one for the last two years or so but, I am now reviving it.
+I went about two years without writing a new one but, I have now revived it here.